 Then why homemade?

 I am not a big fan of the store bought flour option because the rice is never washed before milling.
-The second reason is that the flour could be sprayed with harmful chemicals for better shelf life.
+The second reason is the flour could be sprayed with harmful chemicals for better shelf life.
 We do not have an option to rinse the flour any time!

 So nothing can beat homemade rice flour – Zero additives, pure & fresh!
 Moreover it is very easy to make.